dbt-review-assistant/dbt-review-assistant/README.md

 dbt-review-assistant all-checks --config-dir ./my_dbt_project
 ```

-Note - if using `all-checks` then any arguments other than `--config-dir` are ignored, in favour or arguments specified
+Note - if using `all-checks` then any arguments other than `--config-dir` are ignored, in favour of arguments specified
 in the config file.

 #### global_arguments